Skip to content

 test_mapping_cache_used After the first call, subsequent calls read from memory, not disk (verifies _MAPPING cache)

 Why these tests matter: The mapping file is static but it's the only source of truth for state-to-key translation.
-A silent bug here (wrong key for a state) would mean Facebook gets incorrect region IDs and targets the wrong state.
+A silent bug here (wrong key for a state) would mean Facebook gets incorrect region IDs and targets the wrong state — across all three campaigns.

 tests/test_sync_logic.py — 10 tests